wp-plugins/custom-fields-csv-xml-importer/readme.txt

 * Compatible with other WP All Import add-ons.

-The PODS Add-On for WP All Import is compatible with PODS (free) and [the free version of WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import").
+The CIO Bulk Importer is compatible with PODS (free) and [the free version of WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import").
 It can be used along other add-ons for WP All Import.

-= PODS Add-on for WP All Import Professional Edition =
+= CIO Bulk Importer Professional Edition =

-The PODS Add-On for WP All Import free edition detects and handles importing to pages, posts extended by pods and new custom post types created with pods.
+The CIO Bulk Importer free edition detects and handles importing to pages, posts extended by pods and new custom post types created with pods.
 It doesn't handle other content types, such as Advanced Content Types, users or comments extended by PODS.

-[The PODS Add-on for WP All Import Professional Edition ](https://vipp.com.au/) adds the following features:
+[The CIO Bulk Importer Professional Edition ](https://vipp.com.au/) adds the following features:

 * Handle importing of other pods content types including Advanced Custom Types, Comments and Users extended with PODS, in addition to pages, posts and custom post types.